 He joined the U.S. Armed Forces during World War II and trained at the Big Spring Bombardier School in Texas.
 He later was assigned to the 855th Bomb Squadron, serving as a flight officer.
 In May 1943, he was shipped overseas to a base in England, where he was part of a crew flying missions in a B-24 bomber.

-On the fateful day of July 23, 1944, while on a bombing mission in France, Wend3ell's bomber was shot down and burned.
+On the fateful day of July 23, 1944, while on a bombing mission in France, Wendell was killed when his bomber was shot down and burned.
 He was only age 18.
-A memorial service was held at the Church of Latter Day Saints in Kansas City a month later.
+A memorial service was held at the Church of Jesus Christ of Latter Day Saints in Kansas City a month later.
 A story appeared in the St. Joseph News-Press.

 By the time that his remains were returned home for burial, his parents were now living in California.
-And so interment was held at Alta Mesa Memorial Park in Palo Alto, with services held at the Church of Latter Day Saints.
+And so interment was held at Alta Mesa Memorial Park in Palo Alto, with services held at the LDS Church.
 He is one of far too many of our cousins to give their lives serving their nation during wartime.

 Wendell was remembered among the St. Joseph war casualties in a story in the Oct.
 2, 1994 edition of the St. Joseph News-Press.